Faubourg Saint-Germain

-Faubourg Saint-Germain (/fr/) is a historic district of Paris, France.
+The Faubourg Saint-Germain (/fr/) is a historic district of Paris's Rive Gauche, France.
 The Faubourg has long been known as the favourite home of the French high nobility and hosts many aristocratic hôtels particuliers.
-It is currently part of the 7th arrondissement of Paris.
+It is currently part of the 7th arrondissement.

 History

-Early Royal History
+Early royal history

-In its early history, Faubourg Saint-Germain was an agricultural suburb of Paris, lying west of the historical Saint-Germain-des-Prés urban district.
+In its early history, the Faubourg Saint-Germain was an agricultural suburb of Paris, lying west of the historical Saint-Germain-des-Prés urban district.

 In 1670, Louis XIV began to build a grandiose hospital and retirement home for aged and unwell soldiers: the Invalides.
 The king chose a site at the western end of the Faubourg and commissioned architect Libéral Bruant.
 The enlarged project was completed in 1676.
 Stretching 196 metres along the Seine River, the complex had 15 courtyards, the largest being the cour d'honneur ("court of honour") for military parades.
 Jules Hardouin Mansart assisted the aged Bruant, and the chapel was finished in 1679 to Bruant's designs after the elder architect's death.
 The construction of the Invalides opened a new district to urbanizing, offering large empty spaces between the new monument and the old city limit.

 During the 18th century, French high nobility started to move from the central Marais, the then-aristocratic district of Paris where nobles used to build their urban mansions (see Hotel de Soubise) to the clearer, less populated and less polluted Faubourg Saint-Germain that soon became the new residence of French highest nobility.
 The district became so fashionable within the French aristocracy that the phrase le Faubourg has been used to describe French nobility ever since.
 The oldest and most prestigious families of the French nobility built residences in the area, such as the Hôtel Matignon, the Hôtel de Salm or the Hôtel Biron.